harshitsinghai77/fictional-octo-funicular/posts/ingest-data-into-the-cloud.md

 ---
 title: "Ingest data into AWS."
-excerpt: "Let's take a look at few AWS services to ingest and analyze data in the cloud."
+excerpt: "Ingesting data into AWS is a common task for data engineers and analysts.
+In this article, we will explore some of the key methods for ingesting data into AWS, including batch and streaming options."
 coverImage: "https://images.unsplash.com/photo-1565008447742-97f6f38c985c?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1331&q=80"
 date: "2022-03-27T12:04:07.322Z"
 author: